erik-sv/encypher-ai/docs/package/api-reference/streaming-metadata-encoder.md

 # StreamingMetadataEncoder

+**DEPRECATED**: The `StreamingMetadataEncoder` class is deprecated as of version 1.1.0.
+Please use the [`StreamingHandler`](../streaming/handlers.md) class with digital signatures instead, which provides stronger security through Ed25519 signatures rather than HMAC.
+See the [Streaming Support](../user-guide/streaming.md) guide for details on the new approach.

 The `StreamingMetadataEncoder` class provides specialized functionality for embedding metadata in streaming content, such as text generated chunk by chunk from an LLM.

 ## Overview